DevOps-Represent/mcp-server-workshop/python/animal-rescue-mcp-server/part-2-instructions.md

-# 🧠 Part 2: More Tools & Prompt Engineering
+# 🧠 Part 2: More Tools & Prompt Engineering (FastMCP)

 Now let's build out more of your MCP agent's capabilities!
 In this section, we're going to create the following tools:
 * 🏷️ get_animal_by_id